The Smoke and Carbon Monoxide Alarm (England) Regulations 2015

-Electrical equipment, Including fixed and portable apppliances, must be ensured safe by the person supplying it and not cause any danger.
+Electrical equipment, Including fixed and portable appliances, must be ensured safe by the person supplying it and not cause any danger.

 Regulatory Reform order (fire safety) 2005

-This requires the `person responsible` who would usually be the landlord, to perform a fire risk assesment.
-Conclusive to this, they are required to implement appropriate fire safety measures to minimise the risk to life from fire.
+This requires the `person responsible` who would usually be the landlord, to perform a fire risk assessment.
+Conclusive to this, they are required to implement appropriate fire safety measures to minimize the risk to life from fire.
 This assessment should also be kept up to date.

 The Furniture and Furnishings (fire) (safety) (amendment) Regulations 1993